Deep Purple

-The "Mark II" line-up reunited in 1984, and recorded two studio albums – Perfect Strangers (1984) and The House of Blue Light (1987) – before Gillan was fired from Deep Purple in 1989, due to creative and personal differences within the band.
-He was replaced by Joe Lynn Turner, who appeared on one album with Deep Purple – Slaves and Masters (1990) – before his dismissal from the band in 1992.
-After Gillan returned for their next album, The Battle Rages On...
-(1993), Blackmore left Deep Purple once again in 1993, and was replaced temporarily by Joe Satriani and then permanently by Steve Morse.
-The "Mark VII" line-up (consisting of Paice, Lord, Gillan, Glover and Morse) lasted for nearly a decade, to which the band recorded two studio albums – Purpendicular (1996) and Abandon (1998) – before Lord retired from Deep Purple in 2002 and was replaced by Don Airey, leaving Paice as the only remaining original member.
-The "Mark VIII" line-up of Paice, Gillan, Glover, Morse and Airey was the longest line-up in the band's history, spanning twenty years and six studio albums.
-Their first line-up change in twenty years took place in 2022, when Morse left Deep Purple after twenty-eight years as their guitarist and was replaced by Simon McBride.
+The "Mark II" line-up reunited in 1984, and recorded two studio albums, Perfect Strangers (1984) and The House of Blue Light (1987), before Gillan was fired in 1989 due to creative and personal differences within the band.
+He was replaced by Joe Lynn Turner, who appeared on one album, Slaves and Masters (1990), before his dismissal from the band in 1992.
+Gillan returned for the next album, The Battle Rages On...
+(1993).
+Blackmore left the band again in 1993, and was replaced temporarily by Joe Satriani and then permanently by Steve Morse.
+The "Mark VII" line-up (consisting of Paice, Lord, Gillan, Glover and Morse) lasted for nearly a decade, during which the band recorded two studio albums, Purpendicular (1996) and Abandon (1998).
+Lord retired from Deep Purple in 2002 and was replaced by Don Airey, leaving Paice as the only remaining original member.
+The "Mark VIII" line-up of Paice, Gillan, Glover, Morse and Airey was the longest-lasting line-up in the band's history, spanning twenty years and six studio albums.
+Their first line-up change in twenty years took place in 2022, when Morse left after twenty-eight years as guitarist and was replaced by Simon McBride.

 Deep Purple were ranked number 22 on VH1's Greatest Artists of Hard Rock programme, and a poll on radio station Planet Rock ranked them fifth among the "most influential bands ever".
-The band received the Legend Award at the 2008 World Music Awards.
-Deep Purple were inducted into the Rock and Roll Hall of Fame in 2016.
+The band received a Legend Award at the 2008 World Music Awards, and were inducted into the Rock and Roll Hall of Fame in 2016.